Have you ever wished you could have done A/B testing with your life as your girlfriend A is better than girlfriend B? 😂

-Decide user’s from the console.
-Firebase split your app into different groups and make sure that they are seeing the right version of your app.
+Firebase splits your app into different groups and makes sure that they are seeing the right version of your app.

 Afterward, Firebase analyzes your app data you get back using some sophisticated Bayesian statistics, so you can be confident that the data you are seeing is not just a random chance.

-Once the A/B test determines the winner you can you can roll out your app changes to the rest of the app users and send a notification to the users.
+Once the A/B test determines the winner you can roll out your app changes to the rest of the app users and send a notification to the users.